Outsourcing Adjudication to Strategic Jurors: Equilibrium analysis

 with $\omega\leq \ell$ satisfies the condition of \cref{lem:simple}.
+We refer to this function as the award/loss sharing payment function.
 Essentially, the agents with the majority vote share an award of $\omega$ while the ones in minority share a loss of $\ell$.
+Note that for $\omega=\ell$, the payment function is strictly budget balanced unless all votes are unanimous.
 This is similar to the payment function used in Kleros.
 A sufficient condition for simple equilibria which is quite broad but does not include Kleros' payments is the following.

 \begin{cor} When the payment functions are monotone non-decreasing, all equilibria are simple. \end{cor}